 The Fresco Suit

 Most people wouldn’t think to choose a wool suit for the summer.
 However, fresco wool is an entirely different story.
-The word fresco is derived from the Italian word “affresco,” which translates to “fresh,” and that’s exactly how a fresco suit will make you feel.
-This fabric consists of a multiple yarn, high-twisted wool with an open weave, allowing the fabric to be very airy, yet quite durable.
-This fabric is designed specifically with summer in mind and although the open weave allows for maximum air flow, the crisp feel and look of the fabric created by the high-twisted wool allows this suit to look extremely elegant and refined.
+The word fresco is derived from the Italian word “alfresco,” which roughly translates to “fresh” or “in the open air”, and that’s exactly how a fresco suit will make you feel.
+This fabric consists of multiple strands of yarn, high-twisted wool with an open weave, allowing the fabric to be very airy, yet quite durable.
+This fabric is designed specifically with summer in mind and although the open weave allows for maximum airflow, the crisp feel and look of the fabric created by the high-twisted wool allows this suit to look extremely elegant and refined.
 Lightweight wools such as this work much better than cotton or linen because they wick away–not absorb–sweat, allowing you to look (and feel) your best.

 The Chambray Suit